Swyft/integration-samples/ios_integration.md

 ## Import Note

 Swyft Mobile can import notes through App Kinetics.
 App Kinetics requires that files are referenced from the dynamics file system.

+This service require the following two parameters;

+* Title
+* Body

 Your application will need to query BlackBerry Dynamics for a matching service.
 Use the following example to get an array of services using the following constants;